 The United States Nuclear Fuel Working Group ("Working Group") report was made public on April 23, 2020.
 The Working Group report states that nuclear power is intrinsically tied to national security, and promises that the U.S. government will take bold actions to strengthen all parts of the nuclear fuel industry in the U.S. It recommends the Agreement Suspending the Antidumping Investigation on Uranium from the Russian Federation (the "Russian Suspension Agreement" or "RSA") be extended and to consider reducing the amount of Russian imports of nuclear fuel.
-The Russian Suspension Agreement is the historical resolution of a 1991 DOC investigation that found that the Russians had been selling or "dumping" cheap uranium products into the U.S. It was set to expire at the end of 2020, but was amended on October 5, 2020 to extend for another 20 years.
+The Russian Suspension Agreement is the historical resolution of a 1991 DOC investigation that found that the Russians had been selling or "dumping" cheap uranium products into the U.S. The RSA has been amended several times in the intervening years to allow Russia to supply limited amounts of uranium products into the U.S. It was set to expire at the end of 2020, but was amended on October 5, 2020 to extend for another 20 years.